ShaunJorstad/tasks/README.md

 - Search all tasks and lists
 - Nestable Lists and tasks

+- Refactor to use Redux/MobX rather than prop drilling
+- Add documentation/comments
+- Separate some components out into multiple components
+- Restructure component hierarchy

 ### Known bugs
 - Completing all tasks within a section does not remove the section header